-- 1. Central data collection and verification of AEs, and SAEs, according to the trial protocol. - 2.
+- 1. Oversight of safety reporting process, review of cumulative safety data - 2.
 Reporting safety information to the CI, delegate or independent clinical reviewer for the ongoing assessment of the risk / benefit according to the Trial Monitoring Plan. - 3.
 Reporting safety information to the independent oversight committees identified for the trial (DMC and TSC) according to the Trial Monitoring Plan. - 4.
 Expedited reporting of related and unexpected SAEs to the REC within required timelines. - 5.
 Notifying Investigators of related and unexpected SAEs that occur within the trial.